 “I loved conducting these situational interviews, where people were inspired to share stories based on the visual information we were receiving.”

 Matilda’s interview with another volunteer, Ken, was similar.
-She biked to Mount Moriah then got in his truck and they drove around talking and observing the landscape.
+She biked to Mount Moriah, then got in his truck as they drove around talking and observing the landscape.
 “I loved conducting these situational interviews, where people were inspired to share stories based on the visual information we were receiving.”

 Matilda is still figuring out the best way to display her interviews.
 “I am considering doing a consolidated audio piece that features Paulette and a few other voices to capture the heart of the Mount Moriah volunteers.
 I am also considering just making a piece about Paulette.
 Either way, I feel so moved by the voices I collected and hope that they too were able to learn something while sharing their experiences with me.”